ELLSWORTH — This was not how the 2019-20 college sports season was supposed to end.

 The eligibility relief came after the NCAA Board of Governors instructed all three divisions of competition to grant an additional year to affected athletes.
 Administrative committees for each division announced March 13 that they would be providing said relief, though details are still being sorted out at the Division I level.

-Whereas Wagstaff and Southern New Hampshire had played 16 games before the season was canceled, other teams had yet to begin when the dominoes began to fall.
-Such was the case with the Thomas College baseball team, which features three Ellsworth graduates (Nick Bagley, Devin Grindle and Brad Smith) and was less than a week away from its first game when the North Atlantic Conference canceled its season.
+Whereas Wagstaff and Southern New Hampshire had already played 16 games by the time the season was canceled, other teams had yet to begin when the dominoes began to fall.
+Such was the case with the Thomas College baseball team, which features three Ellsworth graduates (Nick Bagley, Devin Grindle and Brad Smith) and was less than a week away from its first game.

 “It’s really hard because we should be down in Florida playing right now,” Grindle said Tuesday.
 “We had been practicing since January and had even started some of our outdoor practices, so it’s tough.”